tramarobin/fctSnPM/README.md

 ## Community guidelines ##
-Issues can be created to;
+Issues can be created to:
 * Contribute to the software
 * Report issues or problems with the software
 * Seek support